brave/ledger/documentation/Ledger-Principles.md

 - an advertiser makes a payment commensurate with the aggregate impressions of advertisements served by Brave Software.

-There are two ways in which "money leaves the system":

-- a persona with a `Bravery` setting of `ad-replacement` receives a percentage of the advertiser payments;

-- a publisher receives a share of the aggregated contributions associated with the viewing habits of personas who visit that publisher's site.
+At present, there is one way in which "money leaves the system": a publisher receives a share of the aggregated contributions associated with the viewing habits of personas who visit that publisher's site.

 Of course,